-Plagiarism is the presentation of someone else's ideas or words as your own.
-A form of academic dishonesty, it carries potentially severe penalties, ranging from failing the assignment, failing the course, to expulsion from the university.
-You are responsible for the writing you submit at the university; you are accountable for representing the work of others fairly and accurately.
+Plagiarism is the presentation of someone else’s ideas or words as if they were your own.
+Viewed as a form of academic dishonesty, it carries potentially severe penalties ranging from failing the assignment and failing the course to expulsion from the University.
+You are responsible for the writing you submit; you are also accountable for representing the work of others fairly and accurately.
 Taking the words or ideas of someone and presenting them as your own constitutes theft, whether you meant to plagiarize or not.
-See the catalog to see the University's policies in detail.
+See the General Catalog to review the University’s policies in detail.

 To avoid plagiarism, you must read, take notes, and write carefully.

-In order to incorporate someone else's ideas into your writing, you need to have a clear understanding of those ideas.
-To get a clear understanding of the point of a given journal article, for example, may require several active readings.
-You skim an article once just to get the gist of an author's point.
-A second reading might be an investigation into the support for the author's argument.
-A third reading might analyze the structure of the argument.
+In order to incorporate someone else’s ideas into your writing, you need to have a clear understanding of those ideas.
+Getting a clear understanding of the point of a given journal article, for example, may require several active readings.
+You may first skim an article once just to get the gist of an author’s point.
+A second reading might be an investigation into the support for the author’s argument.
+A third reading might analyze the structure of that argument.

-To avoid representing someone else's ideas as your own, you must take careful notes as you do your research.
-Some of you may prefer to use note cards because:
+To avoid representing someone else’s ideas as your own, it’s a good idea to take careful notes as you read.
+But what is the most effective way to do this?

-- Writing long hand forces you to think about your reading.
-The process slows you down enough to assimilate the ideas the author is trying to make.
+- Writing on paper encourages you to think about your reading.
+The process slows you down enough to mentally process and more fully understand the ideas the author is trying to communicate.